dropbox/nautilus-dropbox/HOWTO_PACKAGE.md

 8. Build all the packages with: `python build_packages.py`

 If the build is successful, a tar of the output will be in: /tmp/nautilus-dropbox-release.tar.gz

+8. Update the ChangeLog with all the changes in the release.

+9. Tag the release and push the tag to GitHub.